Skip to main content

 Key Design Decisions

-Tracktion uses a flat track-centric model.
-Songbird uses a connection-based DAG with Connection structs carrying port indices.
+Songbird uses a connection-based DAG with Connection structs carrying port indices, rather than a flat track-centric model.
 This enables sidechain routing, parallel compression, and multi-bus routing without architecture changes.
 Topological sort via Kahn’s algorithm is cached in rebuild_topology().

 Parallel Processing (via rayon)